rossturner/mountaincore/core/mods/Community Translations/README.md

-# Community Translations for King under the Mountain
+# Community Translations for Mountaincore

-This is the official community translations mod for [_King under the Mountain_](http://kingunderthemounta.in)
+This is the official community translations mod for [_Mountaincore_](http://rocketjump.technology/mountaincore/)

 ## Description

-As _King under the Mountain_ is in active development, the text in the game is constantly being added to.
+As _Mountaincore_ is in active development, the text in the game is constantly being added to.
 Until release, it would not be feasible to produce a complete translation into the main languages as they would quickly fall out of date with each new release of the game.